Adoni5/cnv_from_bam/README.md

 | NOTSET | 0 |

 > [!NOTE]
 > In v0.3 a regression was introduced, whereby keeping the GIL for logging meant that BAM reading was suddenly single threaded again.
 Whilst it was possible to fix this and keep `PyO3-log`, I decided to go for truly maximum speed instead.
-The only drawback to the removal of `PyO3-log` is that log messages will not be handled by python loggers, so they won't be written out by a file handler, for example.
+The only drawback to the removal of `PyO3-log` in (v0.4+) is that log messages will not be handled by python loggers, so they won't be written out by a file handler, for example.

 ## Documentation